-CTP served Respondent with its request for documents on August 10, 2015.
-On September 22, 2015, CTP filed a motion to compel discovery indicating that CTP had not received a response to its request for production of documents.
+On November 6, 2015, CTP filed a motion to compel discovery indicating that CTP had not received a response to its request for production of documents.
 See 21 C.F.R. § 17.23(a).
-Then, pursuant to my direction, a September 25, 2015 letter allowed Respondent until October 13, 2015 to file a response to CTP's motion to compel discovery.
-Respondent did not file a response to CTP's motion.
-On October 15, 2015, CTP filed an updated status report stating that Respondent had "neither complied with CTP's Motion to Compel Discovery nor filed a response to CTP's Motion to Compel."
-CTP requested that I grant its motion to compel.
+On November 6, 2015, CTP also filed a motion to extend the deadlines.
+Pursuant to my direction, a November 9, 2015 letter allowed Respondent until November 25, 2015 to file a response to CTP's motion to compel discovery.
+On November 9, 2015, I also issued an Order that extended the parties' pre-hearing exchange deadlines.